 The separation transaction will be effected as a pro-rata dividend of shares of the education loan management business to SLM's shareholders.
-Upon consummation of the separation, the education loan management business will become a separate public company.
+On February 25, 2014, SLM announced that, upon consummation of the separation, the education loan management business will become a separate public company and will be operated under the name Navient.
 The consumer banking business will operate under the Sallie Mae brand.

-The completion of the separation will be subject to certain customary conditions, including final approval by SLM's Board of Directors, confirmation of the tax-free nature of the separation transaction and the effectiveness of a registration statement, a preliminary version of which was filed with the SEC on December 6, 2013, which remains subject to further amendment, modification or change.
+The completion of the separation will be subject to certain customary conditions, including final approval by SLM's Board of Directors, confirmation of the tax-free nature of the separation transaction and the effectiveness of a registration statement, an amended preliminary version of which was filed with the SEC on February 28, 2014, which remains subject to further amendment, modification or change.
 The contemplated separation and distribution will not require a shareholder vote.
 Subject to the satisfaction of all necessary conditions, including the conditions described above, the separation is currently anticipated to occur in the first half of 2014; however, there can be no assurance that the separation and distribution will ultimately occur.